Today’s Heardle answer revealed - see if you can guess the song today

-Today’s Heardle answer has been revealed and the answer of today’s (March 22) mystery song is courtesy of one of the biggest rap groups to emerge in the last decade, featuring a very famous rapper.
+Today’s Heardle answer has been revealed and the answer of today’s (March 24) mystery song is courtesy of one of the biggest pop stars around, and is a collaboration with one of the best DJ’s around too.

-Despite their multiple hits, including songs with Calvin Harris, Drake, Justin Bieber and more, the group ultimately went their separate ways after rumours of betrayal and rifts.
-Sadly, one member of the group died last year.
+Today’s mystery artist has had a host of top hits and is one of the famous people on the planet.
+The artist currently has a song out with Canadian artist The Weeknd, which currently sits at number five on the global Spotify chart - that’s all for the clues!

 Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.